SUBARACHNOID HEMORRHAGE

 - Balloon Test Occlusion (BTO) is more reliable because manual external compression is usually inadequate

-- should not be performed in acute SAH as heparinization during the procedure is required
+- should not be performed in acute SAH as heparinization is required during the procedure

 - Matas test – manual compression of the artery with simultaneous injection of the contralateral ICA or ipsilateral vertebral artery to assess the functionality of the collateral circulation